vad2der/drone_optimize/README.md

 ## Testing

-run `bundle install` if rspec gem is not installed yet run `rspec` from project root
+Run `bundle install` if rspec gem is not installed yet

+Run `rspec` from project root

 ## Prepared by